psswid/php-oop-calc/README.md

 Application is absolutely basic calculator written in OOP way just in purpose to train basics of oop.

 There is no interface, values of operations are hardcoded in index.php, index displays only result.

+For sure there is nothing immpresive here, but learned about init.php usage.